GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: User Study

 The procedure for the study involved several steps, as shown in~\autoref{fig:user-study}.
 Upon arrival at the laboratory, participants were given an IRB-approved study information sheet containing detailed information about the study procedures, data collection, and privacy measures.
 The administering researcher also verbally briefed them on this information.
 They were also verbally instructed on the headset interactions and controller gestures needed to complete those interactions required during the tasks, as well as how to perform them.
 The briefing included details about the visual stimuli used in the experiment, such as their color, shape, duration, cues, and feedback mechanism for the image sorting task.
 Participants were given ample time to consider their participation in the study and were asked for their verbal consent.
 Following the briefing, participants were asked to fill out a demographic questionnaire, with questions including their gender, age, familiarity with technology, and with other group members.

-Mixed reality headsets were then distributed to the participants, and they were instructed to calibrate the focus and fit of the headset for maximum comfort.
+MR headsets were then distributed to the participants, and they were instructed to calibrate the focus and fit of the headset for maximum comfort.
 Before the main task, participants completed a tutorial application with two images and two categories not included in the main task to prevent learning effects.
-This tutorial task aimed to familiarize them with the task interactions in terms of gestures and help them get comfortable with using the point-and-drag interaction from the controller.
+This tutorial task aimed to familiarize them with the task interactions in terms of gestures and get comfortable with using the point-and-drag interaction from the controller.
 Following this, the group proceeded with the main image sorting task, where they were tasked to sort $28$ images into six different categories.
 They were informed that there was no time limit for the task and that the main requirement was for them to reach a consensus on the image sorting for the task to end.
 To encourage a more natural and unconstrained group behavior, participants were not informed that they were being timed or evaluated on their accuracy.
 Upon task completion, a post-task questionnaire assessing their cognitive load, presence, and perspective of what they think about how the collaboration went with the other group members in the task condition.
 The time it took for each group to complete the task varied; however, in general, the total duration of the session, including consent, briefing, training, headset calibration, experiment, and questionnaires, took less than an hour.